Coax unbalanced by definition?

 Mini-FAQ

-- If “ground” isn’t special at RF, why bond shields and chassis? — Bonding is still extremely useful for safety (fault currents), shielding/EMC, and controlling where unwanted currents flow.
-“Not magical” does not mean “not useful.”
+- If “ground” is not special at RF, why bond shields and chassis? — Bonding is still extremely useful for safety, shielding, EMC, and controlling where unwanted currents flow.
+Not magical does not mean not useful.

 - Can a coax-fed balanced antenna be practically balanced? — Yes.
-Use an effective current choke at the feedpoint and keep geometry reasonably symmetric so the outside of the coax is not recruited as part of the antenna system.
+Use an effective current choke at the feedpoint and keep the geometry reasonably symmetric so the outside of the coax is not recruited as part of the antenna system.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.